immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 A big differentiating aspect of XR, as opposed to standard 3D rendering, is that users control the view of the experience via their body motion.
 To make this possible, XR hardware needs to be capable of tracking the user's motion in 3D space.
 Within the XR ecosystem there is a wide range of hardware form factors and capabilities which have historically only been available to developers through device-specific SDKs and app platforms.
 To ship software in a specific app store, developers optimize their experiences for specific VR hardware (HTC Vive, GearVR, Mirage Solo, etc) or AR hardware (HoloLens, ARKit, ARCore, etc).
 WebXR  development is fundamentally different in that regard; the Web gives developers broader reach, with the consequence that they no longer have predictability about the capability of the hardware their experiences will be running on.

 ## Frames of Reference
 The wide range of hardware form factors makes it impractical and unscalable to expect developers to reason directly about the tracking technology their experience will be running on.
 Instead, the WebXR Device API is designed to have developers think upfront about the mobility needs of the experience they are building which is communicated to the User Agent by explicitly requesting an appropriate `XRFrameOfReference`.
-The `XRFrameOfReference` object acts as a substrate for the XR experience being built by establishing guarantees about supported motion and providing a coordinate system in which developers can retrieve `XRDevicePose` and view matrices.
+The `XRFrameOfReference` object acts as a substrate for the XR experience being built by establishing guarantees about supported motion and providing a coordinate system in which developers can retrieve `XRViewerPose` and it's view matrices.
 The critical aspect to note is that the User Agent (or underlying platform) is responsible for providing consistently behaved lower-capability `XRFrameOfReference` objects even when running on a higher-capability tracking system.

 There are three types of frames of reference: `bounded`, `unbounded`, and `stationary`.
 A bounded experience is one in which the user will move around their physical environment to fully interact, but will not need to travel beyond a fixed boundary defined by the XR hardware.
 An unbounded experience is one in which a user is able to freely move around their physical environment and travel significant distances.
 A stationary experience is one which does not require the user to move around in space, and includes "seated" or "standing" experiences.
 Examples of each of these types of experiences can be found in the detailed sections below.